 Manufacturing biologics, especially in large quantities, is complex and may require the use of innovative technologies to handle living cells.
 Each lot of an approved biologic must undergo thorough testing for identity, strength, quality, purity and potency.
 Manufacturing biologics requires facilities specifically designed for and validated for this purpose, and sophisticated quality assurance and quality control procedures are necessary.
 Slight deviations anywhere in the manufacturing process, including filling, labeling, packaging, storage and shipping and quality control and testing, may result in lot failures, product recalls or spoilage.
-Lonza, our current third-party manufacturer, has, and our future third-party manufacturers may have, multiple locations at which they conduct manufacturing.
-However, lirentelimab and our other product candidates are currently only being manufactured at a few of Lonza's locations.
-If these locations become unavailable at their anticipated capacities or the location of the manufacture of lirentelimab or our other product candidates is changed for any reason, including for reasons related to the COVID-19 global pandemic, it could result in a delay or disruption to the manufacturing process or lead to difficulties that we did not experience at the original manufacturing locations.
+If our current manufacturing locations become unavailable at their anticipated capacities or the location of the manufacturing of lirentelimab or our other product candidates is changed for any reason, including for reasons related to the COVID-19 global pandemic, it could result in a delay or disruption to the manufacturing process or lead to difficulties that we did not experience at the original manufacturing locations.
 When changes are made to the manufacturing process, we may be required to provide preclinical and clinical data showing the comparable identity, strength, quality, purity or potency of the products before and after such changes.
 If microbial, viral or other contaminations are discovered at the facilities of our manufacturer, such facilities may need to be closed for an extended period of time to investigate and remedy the contamination, which could delay clinical trials and adversely harm our business.
 The use of biologically derived ingredients can also lead to allegations of harm, including infections or allergic reactions, or closure of product facilities due to possible contamination.
-If our manufacturers are unable to produce sufficient quantities for clinical trials or for commercialization as a result of these challenges, our development and commercialization efforts would be impaired, which would have an adverse effect on our business, financial condition, results of operations and growth prospects.
+If our manufacturers are unable to produce sufficient quantities for clinical trials or for commercialization as a result of these challenges, our development and commercialization efforts would be impaired, which would have an adverse effect on our business, financial